 The Effect Of Excess Protein – Now & Later

 It’s true that as an athlete, your body will need more nutrients than a normal person would to recover from intense riding sessions.
-As such, an increased intake of protein will help repair and strengthen your muscle tissues.
-Which is why you see so many athletes following a high-protein diet.
+As such, an increased intake of protein will help repair and strengthen your muscle tissues, which is why you see so many athletes following a high-protein diet.

 But research has found that there is a possibility that a person can ingest too much protein.
 This over-consumption can potentially lead to health conditions related to your kidneys and calcium deficiencies.
 As such, it’s important that you follow a balanced diet and stick to the guidelines suggested by experts.

-Adjust Your Intake Too Avoid Too Much Protein
+Adjust Your Intake To Avoid Excessive Intake

-The Negative Effects of Consuming Too Much Protein
+The Negative Effects of Consuming Too Much

 One of the more immediate and serious effects of consuming too much protein before an event or riding session is the risk of dehydration.